These 10 tips to keep your Thanksgiving organized and stress-free are sure to help whether it's your first time hosting or it's become your tradition.

 Luckily with these handy tips to keep your Thanksgiving organized and stress-free, you can enjoy the true meaning of the holiday with loved ones without giving it a second thought!

 10 Tips to Keep Your Thanksgiving Organized and Stress-Free

 1. Make Lists - I could totally make a long list of all the reasons I love lists. ;) They help me stay on task and organized on a daily basis.

 For Thanksgiving, I make several lists.
 Here are some examples.
 Where applicable, I've linked to a handy list I could find.

 - Create a list of your menu items

 - Create a list of the recipes you want to use.
-I also sort the recipes by what I can make or prep ahead and total cooking time to try to have everything ready to serve at the same time.
+I also sort the recipes by what I can make or prep ahead of time and total cooking time to try to have everything ready to serve at the same time.